leon332157/repl.it-electron/README.md

 ## Contributing
 To contribute, see [CONTRIBUTING.md](./.github/CONTRIBUTING.md)

-Also, before opening a Pull Request or Issue, please take a look at out project boards:
+Also, before opening a Pull Request or Issue, please take a look at our project boards:

 | Board           | Link                                                               |
 |:----------------|:------------------------------------------------------------------:|